 Fortitude Valley's Lucky Egg is the perfect mix of American cuisine meets Asian street food, which means they have seriously, seriously good chicken.
 Choose between buffalo or Korean style, or go for the Frank's special sauce with slaw.

-The Smoke BBQ | The Smoke's Buffalo Chicken wings come in two delectable heat levels, original and blue hot, and whichever you choose you'll not be disappointed.
+The Smoke's buffalo chicken wings come in six different delectable flavours from honey soy all the way up to the 3rd degree extra hot wings.
 Served with blue cheese dressing, The Smoke's wings are the ideal starter to a full-on ribs fest.
-Grab a napkin, 'cause things are going to get sticky.
+Grab a napkin, because things are going to get sticky.

 Carolina Kitchen in Carindale is somewhat of an establishment when it comes to American food in Brisbane, so of course this list would be incomplete without them.
 Head to these guys for old-school American soul food that’s a little off the beaten track.
 Sometimes you just need a big bucket of buffalo wings, and for buffalo wings done right, you need to head to Carolina Kitchen.

 If you like your wings buffalo style, you'll like what Newstead is plating up.
 A slightly sticky wing served with a subtle blue cheese sauce to the side, these are well deserving of a spot on this Brisbane's best chicken wings list.

 Fried and golden, and yes, vaguely reminiscent of The Colonel's best, Tippler's wings are the stuff of legends.
 Adorned with black sesame seeds, dipped in blue cheese sauce and only $13 for a bucket.